bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/core/NUPA_TechnicalStack.md

 NUPA-NG is a plug-and-play economic engine for Nigeria.
 The 1% fee recognises the intellectual bridge from idle land to self-funding prosperity.

-# POLICY MEMORANDUM: THE NATIONAL UNITY AND PROSPERITY ACT – NIGERIAN ADAPTIVE FRAMEWORK (NUPA-NG)
+# POLICY MEMORANDUM: THE NATIONAL UNITY AND PROSPERITY ACT - NIGERIA (NUPA-NG)

 TO:
 - State Governors (Land Use Act custodians)